-Proposal 4 - Say-on-Pay: Advisory Vote on Compensation of Named Executive Officers
+Proposal 2 - Say-on-Pay: Advisory Vote on Compensation of Named Executive Officers

 We conduct a say-on-pay vote each year at the annual shareholder meeting.
 This say-on-pay vote is required by Section 14A of the Securities Exchange Act of 1934 (Exchange Act) and the related rules of the SEC.
 Although the say-on-pay vote is nonbinding, the compensation committee (Committee) considers the voting results as part of its annual evaluation of our executive compensation program.
-The annual frequency was selected by more than 90 percent of our shareholders who voted on the proposal at our 2017 Annual Meeting of Shareholders.
+The annual frequency was selected by more than 90 percent of our shareholders who voted on the proposal at our 2018 Annual Meeting of Shareholders.

-In 2017, a year in which a record-level of insured losses from hurricanes, wildfires and other catastrophic weather events challenged our industry, your company delivered strong operating results and financial performance that benefited shareholders with one-year and three-year total shareholder returns of 2.4 percent and 60.2 percent respectively; a VCR of 22.9 percent; a 17.1 percent increase in book value; and a 30.2 percent increase in cash dividends declared, including the special cash dividend declared in the fourth quarter of 2017.
-This strong performance generated payouts of annual incentive compensation at the maximum level and payouts of performance restricted stock units at target levels for our named executive officers.
+In 2018, our industry experienced a second consecutive year of elevated levels of insured losses from hurricanes, wildfires and other catastrophic weather events.
+It also was a year that ended with a sharp decline in the equity markets.
+Your company delivered strong operating results and somewhat mixed financial performance that benefited shareholders with one-year and three-year total shareholder returns of 6.2 percent and 43.0 percent, respectively; a 4.4 percent decrease in book value; and a 6.0 percent increase in regular cash dividends declared.
+This performance generated payouts of annual incentive compensation and performance-based restricted stock units at threshold levels for our named executive officers.